energyquantified/eq-python-client/docs/userguide/terminology.md

  * `PT10M` – 10 minutes
  * `PT5M` – 5 minutes

-The `SEASON` frequency is used for gas contracts.
-It starts at 1 April (summer) or 1 October (winter) and lasts six months.
+The `SEASON` frequency is used for gas market contracts.
+It starts on 1 April (summer) or 1 October (winter) and lasts six months.

-Besides, the following frequency constant is used when data does not follow a regular interval.
+Besides, the following frequency constant is used when data does not follow a fixed interval (such as tick data).
 It is an invalid frequency for operations that involve the Timeseries model.

  * `NONE` – No frequency specified (i.e. tick data)